Sonamkandari/SQL_Data_warehouse_project/README.md

 - 2: **Data Normalization & Standardization**: Maps coded values to meaningful, user-friendly descripttion
 - 3: **Handling Missing Data**: Fills in the blanks by adding a default values
 - 4: **Remove Duplicates**: Ensures only record per entity by identifying and retaining the most relevant row
+---
+# clean & Load crm_prd_info
+- Moving into the second table of the bronze layer that is Product_information : prd_info
+-